15 Of The Best Day Trips From Charleston SC

 Check out ticket options here.

 Fort Sumter, named after General Thomas Sumter, is a sea fort built to protect Charleston from the British naval invasion that started in 1812.
-The war caused massive damage to the structure, and was left partially in ruins.
+The war caused massive damage to the structure and was left partially in ruins.
 By the start of the Civil War in 1861, it was still relatively incomplete.

 After substantial excavations and rehabilitation by the National Park Service, Fort Sumter opened to the public in 1960.

-Visitors can enjoy an informative tour guided by the park ranger, see the original fort foundations, walk among ruins, and see the weaponry used during the war.
+Visitors can enjoy an informative talk by the park ranger, see the original fort foundations, walk among ruins, and see the weaponry used during the war.
+Make sure to stop by the visitors’ center to find more information on the history of Fort Sumter.

 Exterior of the Fort Sumter National Monument outside Charleston with the national park sign.